Drill bits come in all shapes and sizes.

 Best Drill Bits for Tile

-If you are drilling through tiles, ceramics and glass, this could be the drill bit set for you.
-It has diamond ground cutting edges for increased performance and a centering tip that reduces walking.
+If you are drilling through tiles, ceramics, or glass, this drill bit set is a great option.
+It has diamond-ground edges for increased performance and a centering tip that reduces the risk of bit walking.
+Sizes range from 0.125 inches to 0.75 inches to suit most drilling tasks.

-It also has a three-sided flat shank to provide a better grip in the chuck and to reduce slippage.
-It all adds up to better control and accuracy.
-Each bit benefits from Bosch’s innovative geometry to allow the bits to cut faster.
-Couple that with the carbide tip and reinforced head, and you get a drill bit that grinds effortlessly through glass, ceramics and tiles.
+A three-sided flat shank makes the bits more secure in the chuck and reduces slipping.
+This means better control and accuracy.
+Each bit benefits from Bosch’s innovative designs that help the bits cut faster.
+When combined with the carbide tip and reinforced head, you get a drill bit that grinds smoothly through glass, ceramics, and tiles.

 Pros